gng5125-team10/ChatBot/README.md

 python ./code/clustering.py
 ```

-## Unsupervised learning
+## Supervised learning
-During the unsupervised we train and save model for use by the classification.
+During the supervised we train and save model for use by the classification.
 To train model:
 ```
 python ./code/model_training.py